umanit/block-bundle/README.md

 ## Philosophy

 Usually when dealing with blocks, developers lose their database consistency because they have to store many block types in a single table.
 The most common way of storing many types of blocks in one single table is to store them in a json column.

 We think json is bad for database consistency and performances.
-Searching, indexing, managing relations, primary and unique keys... you name it, none of them is possible with json.
+Searching, indexing, managing relations, primary and unique keys...
+You name it, none of them is possible with json.

 UmanitBlockBundle intends to solve this problem by giving back their entities to the developers.